CSC207-UofT/plannr/phase2/design_document.md

 ## SOLID Principles

+*NOTE: Presentation for phase 2 is out of date and does not match with the final submission.

 ### SRP: Single Responsibility Principle
 * <u>Comply:</u>
     * In order to comply with the single responsibility principle, we made sure that each class was responsible for one thing.
-    * Looking at the use cases, we have the `EventManager`, `UserManager`, and `ExpenseManager` which are each only responsible for their respective entity. `EventManager` is only responsible for maintaining anything `Event` related, `UserManager` is only responsible for maintaining anything `User` related, and `ExpenseManager` is only responsible for maintaining anything Expense related.
+    * Looking at the use cases, for example of those that are related to the ‘SchoolEvent’ entity class, we have `AddSchoolEvent`, `GetEventsOfDate`, the `EventSorter` classes, `EventLoader`, and the `EventList` data structure class.
+Instead of having their implementations all in one class, they were separated into individual classes such that they would have one responsibility and therefore only reason to change.
+Changing anything in the `AddSchoolEvent` class for example will not affect any code from `GetEventsOfDate` and avoids any potential conflicts.
-    * Similarly, for the gateways, we split the gateways for the three entities so that `EventGateway` is only responsible for saving and reading Events from the database, `ExpenseGateway` is responsible for saving and reading `Expenses` from the database and `UserGateway` is responsible for saving and reading Users from the database.
+    * For the gateways, we split the gateways for the three entities so that `EventGateway` is only responsible for saving and reading Events from the database, `ExpenseGateway` is responsible for saving and reading Expenses from the database and `UserGateway` is responsible for saving and reading Users from the database.
-    * Now for the controllers and presenters and activities.
-Each view in android has its own android activity which also has its own controller and presenter.
-For example, we have the `MainActivity` which is the activity related to the main view of our app.
-The `MainActivity` has its own controller for the user's inputs such as wanting their events of the day to be sorted either by time or priority and its own presenter for formatting the outputs of the use cases in order to display in Android the sorted list of events.
 * <u>Violations:</u>
-    * A possible violation of SRP is that each entity's manager, that is `EventManager`, `ExpenseManager` and `UserManager`, could be thought to have too many responsibilities in the sense that for example, `UserManager` is responsible for anything `User` related but within that responsibility, there are other sub-responsibilities that could be their own class such as creating a user, editing any user information like name, finding that user by either email or ID, etc. These could be separate classes, but it depends on how we divide them up as it can lead to complying to SRP at an extreme.
-So this situation could be considered a violation, or it could not, depending on the person.
+    * A possible violation of SRP is the Android Activity classes.
+Each Android activity has multiple responsibilities such as getting the user’s input, formatting it for the use cases to use, calling the appropriate use cases and then taking the use case outputs and formatting that to Android text.

 ### OCP: Open-Closed Principle
 * <u>Comply:</u>
-  We believe that our program follows the Open-Closed Principle.
-For example, we have different types of events in our program, each with both unique and common properties.
-Our implementation of `Event` and its subclasses complies with OCP because common properties of an event is inherited from extending the superclass, any unique properties were added in the subclasses without the need to change the superclass.
-This makes the `Event` entity open and closed.
+  * We believe that our program follows the Open-Closed Principle.
+For example, we have the abstract class `Event` which can be extended to make different types of `Events`.
+Our implementation of `Event` and its subclasses complies with OCP because common properties of an event are inherited from extending the `Event` superclass, and any unique properties were added in the subclasses without the need to change the superclass.
+This makes the `Event` entity open for extension and closed for modification.
+Similarly, the abstract class `EventSorter` can be extended to add implementation for sorting events another way.
+In our program, we currently have sorting by date and by priority but in the future, instead of modifying an existing class with all the sorting implementation, `EventSorter` could just be extended to add implementation for sorting by event name or other event attributes.

 ### LSP: Liskov Substitution Principle
 * <u>Comply:</u>
-    * In order to comply with the LSP, we made sure that the Event superclass could be interchangeable by its subclasses `Deadline`, `Assessment`, `StudySession` and `Class.` For example, a method involving getting information on an Event is usable by all 4 subclasses and these subclasses cna be interchangeable for that method without causing any problems.
-The basic behavior of an `Event` can be used and be applied to any of the four subclasses.
-In addition, the use of interfaces* for the gateways is also a good example of LSP being used in our program.
+    * In order to comply with the LSP, we made sure that the EventSorter superclass’ comparator could be interchangeable by different comparators.
+    * In addition, the use of interfaces for the gateways is also a good example of LSP being used in our program since we could make a different gateway class for a different database then our database and pass it to the use cases and therefore can be interchangeable.
     * There is the `EventGatewayInterface`, the `ExpenseGatewayInterface`, and the `UserGatewayInterface` which are to be implemented by their respective gateway classes.
+* <u>Violation:</u>
+  * Most of our use case implementations that use event entities only mention `SchoolEvent` instead of `Event`.
+  For example, the event comparators are for `SortEvent` objects instead of Event objects.
+Therefore, Event subclasses are cannot be interchangeable for each other.

 ### ISP: Interface Segregation Principle
 * <u>Comply:</u>
     * In order to comply with ISP, we implemented several interfaces in our program.
-Instead of having one interface for gateway classes, we implemented three different interfaces for each entity that we have: `Event`, `Expense` and `User`.
+Instead of having one interface for gateway classes, we implemented three different interfaces for each entity that we have: Event, Expense and User.
   This allows our use cases to use gateway classes related to their entity instead of one general one and to implement methods related to their entity database table.
-In addition, we also have interfaces for the input boundary between the use cases and the interface layer.
-Having different input boundary interfaces for each entity allows the use cases `EventManager`, `UserManager` and `ExpenseManager` to implement methods relevant to their responsibilities instead of having to implement all the methods which they might not need.
+In addition, we made an interface called Validator for which each type of validation.

 ### DIP: Dependency Inversion Principle
 * <u>Comply:</u>
     * Our program mostly complies with DIP.
-Using the OODesign example given in week 3 lecture, `Worker` is the `Event` and `SuperWorker` is the subclasses of `Event`.
-When we need to make a reference to a type of event, we can simply use `Event e` as a parameter, instead of explicitly specifying which type of event we want (i.e. instead of `Deadline e` )
+Using the OODesign example given in week 3 lecture, Worker is the `Event` and SuperWorker is the subclasses of `Event`.
+When we need to make a reference to a type of event, we can simply use Event e as a parameter, instead of explicitly specifying which type of event we want.
 * <u>Violation:</u>
-    * It may be a violation as our `Event` superclass is not an interface, so it doesn't utilize abstraction.
-However, it does achieve the same goal as DIP.
-* <u>Potential Fix:</u>
-    * We can fix this by implementing an `Event` interface, and change the existing Event superclass to `GeneralEvent`
+    * It may be a violation that our Activities directly call on use cases instead of going through a `ViewModel`.

+### What we did not implement
+* Now for the interface layer.
+We originally planned on implementing Controllers and Presenters but found it would be too difficult to implement with Android activities and then decided to use MVVM.
+We looked at the MVC, MVP, and MVVM pattern and saw that MVVM would have been a pretty good pattern to use for our program.
+If we had more time, we would have made it so that each Android Activity would have its own ViewModel, that way the Android activities would only be responsible for sending in user input and printing out user case output for their respective views.
+For example, the MainActivity is the activity related to the main view of our app.
+The `MainActivity` would have had its own ViewModel named `MainViewModel` which would handle the user's inputs such as wanting their events of the day to be sorted either by time or priority, call the appropriate use cases such as `GetEventsOfDate` and the `EventSorter` subclasses, and then format and present the outputs of the use cases in order to display the sorted list of events in our Android app.
+  Some classes discussed may have been removed in order to find a working version of our app.
 ***
 ## Instructions for App Launch, Launching Tests and Use of Features